rust-lang/rfcs/0000-virtual.md

 other functions are all valid.

-A programmer would typically use enums for small, similar size objects where the data is secondary and discrimination is primary, for example the current `Result` type.
-Structs would be used for large or diversely sized objects where discrimination is secondary, that is they are often used in a polymorphic setting, a good candidate would be the AST enum in libsyntax (or of course, the DOM in Servo).
+A programmer would typically use enums for small, similar size objects where the data is secondary and discrimination is primary.
+For example, the current `Result` type.
+Structs would be used for large or diversely sized objects where discrimination is secondary, that is they are often used in a polymorphic setting.
+A good candidate would be the AST enum in libsyntax (or of course, the DOM in Servo).

-Matching struct objects (that is pointer-to-structs) takes into account the dynamic type given by the vtable pointer and thus allows for safe and efficient downcasting.
+Matching struct objects (that is pointer-to-structs) should take into account the dynamic type given by the vtable pointer and thus allow for safe and efficient downcasting.

+## Methods

-Methods may be marked as `virtual` which allows them to be overridden in the sub- struct's impl.
+Methods may be marked as `virtual` which allows them to be overridden by a sub- struct.
 Overriding methods must be marked `override`.
 It is an error for a method to override without the annotation, or for an annotated method not to override a super-struct method.
-(Methods marked `override` but not `virtual` may not be overriden).
-Virtual methods may be given without a body, these are pure virtual in the C++ terminology.
-This is only allowed if the struct is also marked `virtual`.
-Non virtual methods will be statically dispatched as they are currently.
-Virtual methods are dispatched dynamically using an object's vtable.
 Methods may be marked as both `override` and `virtual` to indicate that override and may in turn be overridden.
+(Methods marked `override` but not `virtual` must override but may not be overriden).
 A method without the `virtual` annotation is final (in the Java sense) and may not be overridden.
+Virtual methods may be given without a body, these are pure virtual in C++ terms.
+This is only allowed if the struct is also marked `virtual` (so that the struct cannot be instantiated).
+Non virtual methods will be statically dispatched, as they are currently.
+Virtual methods are dispatched dynamically using an object's vtable.

-Open question: alternative to `virtual` keyword - `dynamic`.
+**Open question:** alternative to `virtual` keyword - `dynamic`.

 ## Subtyping and coercion